-- Ensure that all Sensors run correctly by verifying the event log and by viewing live statistics displayed in Reports " Components " Overview.
-The troubleshooting guide for Packet Sensor is located on page 41, for Flow Sensor on page 44 and SNMP Sensor on page 49. - Generating IP and profiling graph data has the biggest impact on the load of the Console server.
+- ✓ Ensure that all Sensors run correctly by verifying the event log and by viewing live statistics displayed in Reports " Components " Overview.
+The troubleshooting guide for Packet Sensor is located on page 43, for Flow Sensor on page 47 and SNMP Sensor on page 52. - ✓ Generating IP and profiling graph data has the biggest impact on the load of the Console server.
 Enable each feature (IP graphing, IP accounting, IP profiling) sequentially for each subnet, after making sure that the Console server can handle it.
-The storage requirements for each subnet are listed in the IP Zone, and the current disk usage in Configuration " General Settings " Data Retention. - The internal program used for saving IP graph data is /opt/andrisoft/bin/genrrds\ip.
-If it is overloading the Console server or the event log contains warnings such as "Updating IP graph data takes longer than 5 minutes", use RRDCacheD, RAM/SSD updating method, faster disk drivers, enable IP graphing for fewer subnets, or deploy a Sensor Cluster configured to aggregate IP graph data. - ✓ The internal program used for generating IP or subnet graphs is /opt/andrisoft/bin/gengraph\ip.
-Console users launch the program for each requested IP or subnet graph.
+The storage requirements for each subnet are listed in the IP Zone, and the current disk usage in Configuration " General Settings " Data Retention. - ✓ The internal process used for saving IP graph data is /opt/andrisoft/bin/genrrds\ip.
+If it is overloading the Console server or the event log contains warnings such as "Updating IP graph data takes longer than 5 minutes", use RRDCacheD, RAM/SSD updating method, faster disk drivers, enable IP graphing for fewer subnets, or deploy a Sensor Cluster configured to aggregate IP graph data. - ✓ The internal process used for generating IP or subnet graphs is /opt/andrisoft/bin/gengraph\ip.
+Console users launch the process for each requested IP or subnet graph.
 If the Console server gets too loaded by gengraph\ip, execute "killall gengraph\ip" and configure RRDCacheD.
-When launched, the program does not stop until the graph is generated.
-The program can be slow when users request subnet graphs for subnets not specifically defined in the IP Zone.
+When launched, the process stops only when the graph is generated.
+This process can be slow when users request subnet graphs for subnets not specifically defined in the IP Zone.
 It is not possible to throttle the number of graphs requested by users.